thycotic/ss-docs/roles/role-permission-list/index.md

 **Administer SSH Menus**

-Allows a user to edit and create SSH Menus, used in whitelisting commands that can be used on a SSH session.
+Allows a user to edit and create SSH Menus, used in allowlisting commands that can be used on a SSH session.

 **Administer System Log**